 These foods will help encourage a restful night’s sleep by helping you wind down and relax all while regulating your sleep hormones.
 Similarly, you’ll want to avoid foods that inhibit sleep, such as heavy foods, spicy foods, alcohol, sugar, and anything with caffeine.

 Has your sleep quality been negatively impacting your life?
 If you suffer from fatigue, lack of focus, anxiety, depression, or irritability, it could be from sleep deprivation.

-However, taking this summer to improve your sleep through practicing mindfulness, meditation, or yoga is a leap forward towards a good night’s rest.
-Now is the perfect time for a relaxing summer slumber that can translate to many seasons to come!
+However, taking this time to improve your sleep through practicing mindfulness, meditation, or yoga is a leap forward towards a good night’s rest.
+Now is the perfect time for a relaxing slumber that can translate to many years to come!